AqwamCreates/DataPredict/docs/API/Models/ReinforcementLearningActorCriticNeuralNetworkBaseModel.md

 ### extendResetFunction()

-Adds new function on reset alongside with the current reset() function.
+Sets a new function on reset alongside with the current reset() function.

 ```
 ReinforcementLearningActorCriticNeuralNetworkBaseModel:extendResetFunction(resetFunction)